 $0.00

-6.5 miles of walking through Warm Valley stopping first at Warm Valley Orchard where we visit an historic sheep farm and wool producer.
-Making our way by farms and artisan studios, the Orcas Grange, and stop for a visit at the famous Exchange before landing at Hummingbird Hideaway, where a hot tub will be ready to soothe and relax from your first glorious day on Orcas!
-If feeling so inspired you can finish your day at Orcas Island Golf Course, with 9 holes of golf, practice range, or a round mini golf.
+6.5 miles of walking through Warm Valley, stopping first at Warm Valley Orchard, where we visit an historic sheep farm and wool producer.
+Making our way by farms, artisan studios, and the Orcas Grange, and then stop for a visit at the famous Exchange before landing at Hummingbird Hideaway, where a hot tub will be ready for you to soothe and relax after your first glorious day on Orcas!
+If feeling so inspired, you can finish your day at Orcas Island Golf Course, with 9 holes of golf, practice range, or a round mini golf.

 Day Two